 One month of credit is allowed for each 20 days of unused sick leave when you retire.
-One more month is allowed for any part of 20 days remaining, provided the remaining portion is at least 1 hour.
+One more month is allowed for any part of 20 days remaining, provided the remaining portion is at least one hour.

-Sick leave is used to increase your creditable service, but it cannot be used to meet the minimum qualifications for a disability retirement benefit or a deferred benefit.
-You may use your sick leave to complete 30 years of service regardless of age, 25 years of service after age 60, 20 years of service after age 50, and 5 years of service at or after age 60.
+Sick leave is used to increase your creditable service, but cannot be used to meet the minimum qualifications for a disability retirement benefit or a deferred benefit.
+You may use your sick leave to complete 30 years of service, regardless of age.
+You may also use the portion of your sick leave that you earned while an officer to complete 15 years of service as an officer after age 50 or 5 years of service as an officer after age 55.
 On your retirement application, your employer will certify the amount of your unused sick leave.